Everything you need to know about Vitamin D

 What are the best ways of getting enough vitamin D?

-To sum up, here are our top three tips to make sure you get enough vitamin D:
+To sum up, here are our top three tips to make sure you get enough vitamin D and avoid any symptoms of a vitamin D deficiency:

 Try to spend at least 15 minutes a day outside during spring, summer and autumn (between 11am and 3pm).